 Christine Glanville made the puppet head for Venus but after several prototypes were sculpted she still couldn’t get approval from Sylvia Anderson.
 In desperation she asked her father for advice.
 He suggested she make one that looked like Sylvia.
 This one was given approval.

 Gerry Anderson was never happy that he could not perfect the puppets walk.
 In order to compensate for this Reg Hill designed jet scooters for the main characters to transport them around.

 In spite of the ingenuity that went into creating the models, the designers also owed a debt to their local Woolworth's.
-Derek Meddings and his team of designers were regular customers of the 'Woolies' store in Slough, where they bought up packets and packets of Airfix kits which were then disected into bits and pieces and used to make their own designs more intersting.
+Derek Meddings and his team of designers were regular customers of the 'Woolies' store in Slough, where they bought up packets and packets of Airfix kits which were then dissected into bits and pieces and used to make their own designs more interesting.

 Lew Grade sold Fireball XL5 to the NBC network in America where it performed better than anyone had hoped for, prompting Grade to buy Gerry's company for today's equivalent of £3 million.

 Review: Review: Laurence Marcus & Stephen R. Hulse February 1st 2001.